 Some of the most impressive of Thomas’ artwork are large clocks and frames made with moving parts that opened up to reveal amazing paintings hidden inside or underneath.
 These breathtaking works of art seem to capture the carefully constructed chaos of life, with all the small parts, some broken, coming together to make something beautiful.
 Thomas claims that his appearance in the AS220 Gallery and URI Providence Campus Gallery last October and April marked a major turning point for him.

 “My life was changing dynamically,” he said.
 “My whole life was being converted and reverted to [Providence].”
-After he appeared in the AS220 gallery he met Steven Pennel, head of the URI Urban Arts and Culture program.
-Pennel helped Thomas to realize that he needed to continue pursuing a career as an artist.
+After he appeared in the AS220 gallery he met Steven Pennell, head of the URI Urban Arts and Culture program.
+Pennell helped Thomas to realize that he needed to continue pursuing a career as an artist.
 “I told him I was giving this up,” Thomas said.
 “He has been a tremendous guide in my life, and a mentor.”
-Pennel even encouraged him to pursue his master’s in art therapy.
+Pennell even encouraged him to pursue his master’s in art therapy.